VashJuan/LovyanGFX_font_display/README.md

 ## 🎮 Usage

 1. Power on the M5Dial
-2. The device will display "M5 Dial Font Display v 1.0" on startup
+2. The device will display "M5 Dial Font Display v2.0.1" on startup
 3. Rotate the encoder to cycle through different fonts
 4. Press the button (at bottom of dial, embossed with "M5") to cycle through the sample texts